JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-featured-image.md

 date: 2023-06-30 09:00:00 -0500
 author: juan
 categories: jekyll customize
-tags: jekyll banner-img
+tags: jekyll featured-img
 pin: true
-image: /assets/img/banners-posts/design.jpg
+image: /assets/img/featured-posts/design.jpg
 ---

 Have you ever desired to incorporate an image at the beginning of your Jekyll post but lacked the knowledge on how to accomplish it?
 Fear not, for it is a simple task requiring only a small portion of code.